javascript-2020/https-quick/README.md

 <br>

 <h4>quick.error(req,res,msg='error')</h4>
-this produces '400 Bad Request' response<br>
+this produces a '400 Bad Request' response<br>

   - it requires the request and response streams as arguments
   - the response has statusCode 400